Genre: novel

 Setting and time: Mogadiscio, mid 1990s

-: Nuruddin Farah is Somalia’s most important writer.
+About the author: Nuruddin Farah is Somalia’s most important writer.
 He was born in 1945 in Baidoa, then Italian Somaliland temporarily under British control.
 His family moved to Ogaden, a region populated by Somali people, but now part of Ethiopia.
 At school he learned English, Arabic and Amharic (the Somali language being codified only in the 1970s).
 In 1963, only three years after the independence of Somalia from the English and the Italians, he was forced to flee his home region of Ogaden due to serious border conflicts.
 Thanks to a scholarship, he persued a degree in literature and philosophy in India and then he returned to teach in Mogadiscio.
 His first novel, From a Crooked Rib (1970), tells the story of a nomad girl, Ebla, who flees her family camp because she has been promised in marriage to an old man, 40 years her senior.
 The novel reveals the authoritarian role of the patriarchal clan system, in which women are exploited and denied individual rights.

 In 1974 Farah escaped from Somalia because of his second novel, A Naked Needle.
 Siad Barre’s regime banned all of his novels in Somalia and ordered that the author be killed.
 Since then, Farah has held teaching positions in different parts of the world.
 He saw again his home country in 1996, after 22 years of exile.
 He has written two trilogies: ‘Variations on the theme of an African dictatorship’ (1980-1983), which draws parallels between the colonial practices and authoritarian regimes in postcolonial Somalia, and ‘Blood in the Sun’, a study of the pain of cultural uncertainty in postcolonial reality.
 In 1998 he was awarded the Neustadt International Prize for Literature, widely regarded as the most prestigious international literary award after the Nobel.

-: Returning to Somalia twenty years after he was imprisoned and then sent into exile, Jeebleh arrives at a remote Mogadiscio airport now under the control of a major warlord.
+Plot: Returning to Somalia twenty years after he was imprisoned and then sent into exile, Jeebleh arrives at a remote Mogadiscio airport now under the control of a major warlord.
 He has come from his adopted home in America to help Bile, his oldest friend from childhood, find and rescue his kidnapped niece Raasta, a ‘miracle child’ in many ways.
 Bile is affiliated with a warlord in the south of the city, but Jeebleh may be in a particularly good position to help him if the child has been taken by a rival, since he belongs to the same clan as the warlord controlling the north.
 The network of clan loyalties is so complicated and absurd that Bile and the abductor, Caloosha, though half-brothers, are rivals.
 The political situation is so tangled that at times no one really knows who is allied with whom.

-: There’s a persistent buzz that Nuruddin Farah will be one of the next Nobel laureates.
+Some thoughts: There’s a persistent buzz that Nuruddin Farah will be one of the next Nobel laureates.
 The recipient of the Nobel Prize is usually involved in some kind of social commitment or comes from a problematic country, and Somalia is certainly problematic (check out my post on Somalia here).

 One of the greatest strengths of the book is the portrait of a city and a country ravaged by civil war and by years of colonialism (the Arabs, the Italians, the English and finally the Americans all invaded Somalia).
 Somalia appears to be a lawless country, where personal interests overcome justice or friendship relationships.
 His account of the tangled network of clan loyalties is astonishing.
 Jeebleh has lived in America for twenty years and does not recognize his own country, discovering that America has changed him in many ways.
 He does not want to rely on clansmen like all the other Somalis, and he is disgusted by the quality of food and accommodation in Mogadiscio (notice the spelling that Farah and Italians use for the English ‘Mogadishu’).
 He has no idea who’s to trust and who’s not, because he is no longer familiar with the ways of the Somalis.